 The Friends of the Library broke ground at a Community Celebration in March of 2010.
 A gigantic amount of time, energy and love was put in by the Friends and community volunteers in order to build the North Fork Community Library.
 The 3120 square foot community library was officially opened to the public in February 2011.

-The current Friends of the North Fork Community Library continues to raise funds to provide cultural and civic programs, after-school events and summer reading programs.
-The Friends are also responsible for raising funds for insurance and maintenance of the building and grounds.
+The current Friends of the North Fork Community Library continues to raise funds to provide cultural and civic programs, after-school events, summer reading support, and other library initiatives.